McConnellNathan/Gym-Space-Monitoring-System/README.md

 # Gym-Space-Monitoring-System

-## Maven Set Up (Needed for all the Gemini API stuff)
+## Maven Set Up (Please do this part to prevent package/import issues)
 In order to get the Gemini API pieces working I had to set up the project as a Maven project; this requires a specific file structure which I already set up and pushed to the repo.
 It also requires the use of a `pom.xml` file which I added.

-If IntelliJ doesn't automatically recognize the `pom.xml` file as a Maven project, you can right-click on the `pom.xml` file and select **"Add as Maven Project"**.
+If IntelliJ doesn't automatically recognize the `pom.xml` file as a Maven project, in IntelliJ, you can right-click on the `pom.xml` file and select **"Add as Maven Project"**.
 This will allow you to use the dependencies specified in the `pom.xml` file.
+This is also make IntelliJ recognize the `src/main/java` directory as a source root, which will allow you to import packages and classes correctly.

 If IntelliJ still doesn't recognize the Maven project, you can try refreshing the project by right-clicking on the project in the Project Explorer and